Alexi-Lesinski/To-Do-list/README.md

 - PHP 7.4 or higher
 - A web server (e.g., Apache or Nginx) with PHP support
 - Basic knowledge of HTML and CSS for further customization

+## Future Improvements

+Add persistent storage (e.g., MySQL or SQLite database) instead of session-based storage.
+Implement user authentication with password protection.
+Enhance the UI with a frontend framework like Bootstrap or TailwindCSS.
+Include AJAX for a smoother, more dynamic user experience. vbnet
+Copier le code